kreptons/KP-WARP/README.md

-# KP-WARP+
+# KP-WARP

-KP-WARP+ is a Python script that automates adding data to Cloudflare WARP+ accounts.
+KP-WARP is a Python script that automates adding data to Cloudflare WARP+ accounts.

 ## Features